ash47/RendezvousPoint.js/README.md

     - `portForwards` - This is an object that is used to define what ports to listen on, and where to forward connections when `isGateway` is false, the key is a port (e.g. 8080), and the values are an object that define a host and port to connect to
         - `host` - Host to connect this listener to
         - `port` - Port to connect this listener to
+        - `targetHostname` - Optional paramater which allows you to route via a specific endpoint for your port forward, if this is not defined, then the first available endpoint will be selected

 ## How do I edit the port forwards?
   - Edit the `portForwards` in the bind client, the server won't need to be reloaded, rather, new connections on the given port will route to the new server